victorleaoo/victorleaoo/README.md

 ## About Me

-I'm Victor Leão, a Software Engineer who loves data-driven solutions and full-stack development. 🎲
+I'm Victor Leão, a Software Engineer who loves data-driven solutions. 🎲

 I work for Banco do Brasil, one of the largest banking institutions in Brazil, as a Data-Driven Projects Technical Leader.
 My main activity is to architect and oversee solutions for AI and data analytics projects, such as ETLs, machine learning models, and dashboards. 🐘👩‍💻